tatdig/BC-message/README.md

 # BC-shot-message

+This may help to "copywrite" matters, by putting extra layer of security.

-Example of saving short messages to blockchain TDCoin.
+Example of saving messages to blockchain TDCoin.

 Install or compile TDCoinCore from https://github.com/tatdig/TDCoinCore.